jenagansivakumar/full-stack-ai-cms/README.md

-This project is a content management system with AI-enhanced features, allowing for CRUD operations, automated tagging using OpenAI, and content recommendations.
-It’s fully containerised using Docker for ease of deployment.
+This project is a content workflow manager with AI-enhanced features, enabling CRUD operations, automated tagging using OpenAI, and content recommendations.
+It is fully containerised using Docker for seamless deployment and integrates with Slack's webhooks to send notifications upon content deletion.